daz3d/DazToUnity/UnityPlugin/README.md

 ======
 FBX - Much of the model data (skeletal hierarchy, weighted mesh, material mappings, lights, cameras, etc.) are conveyed in FBX format.
 These FBX files are constructed by Daz3D's built-in FBX exporter, and maintain the same variety of options and level of fidelity as a routine FBX export.
 DTU - The Bridge plug-in also writes a Daz-to-Unity file (in JSON format) which details the material properties so the importer can construct and assign high-fidelity Unity materials.
 Shaders - A suite of shader graphs are copied into your unity project the first time an export happens.
-These are imported by Unity Editor and compiled into shaders compatable with Unity's HD Render Pipeline.
+These are imported by Unity Editor and compiled into shaders compatible with Unity's HD Render Pipeline.
 Scripts - A suite of C# scripts are copied into your unity project the first time an export happens.
 These include a custom importer for DTU file types, a custom EditorWindow and helper classes used by the importer.
 Diffusion Profiles - A generic diffusion profile and an IrayUberSkinDiffusionProfile are copied into your Unity project the first time an export happens.
 These are used by the custom shaders to replicate skin surface properties found in Daz3D Studio.